 From 2016 to 2020, there was an average of 2,049 drunk and drugged driving-related injuries in Maryland each year.

 Is Distracted Driving a Problem in the State of Maryland?

 Maryland has a sizable problem with motorists texting, eating, applying makeup, or otherwise being distracted while driving through busy cities like Baltimore.
 The end result of this issue is statistics like these:

-During the period from 2012 to 2016, distracted driving caused an average of 168 fatalities per year in the state of Maryland.
-Between 2007 and 2011, this figure was quite a bit higher, with 260 annual deaths being reported.
+During the period from 2016 to 2020, distracted driving caused an average of 189 fatalities per year in the state of Maryland.
+Between 2012 and 2016, this figure was a bit lower, with 168 annual deaths being reported.